 Flexible teaching.
 Reflective practice in teaching can help you better understand and predict student preferences, making it easier for you to deliver your message, and helping ensure that each student is engaged and benefitting from the experience.
 For example, a flexible approach to a problem might involve students searching for creative solutions, either individually or in small groups.
 Challenging students to problem-solve in different ways helps develop critical thinking and coping skills that over time will greatly benefit their ability to focus and understand their studies.

 More lively lessons.
 A dull class is every teacher’s nightmare.
 Pulling from previous experiences can help you better sense when a lesson seems to be losing momentum, as well as know how to pivot in a way that creates a lively classroom where students actively contribute.

 So how do you begin the journey to reflective teaching?
-A good framework developed by Crisis Prevention Institute is the COPING ModelSM.
-It’s a tool that can help prepare you for the continued or increased feelings of anxiety as we move into a new school year and will help us to better manage our anxious feelings and behaviors when they arise.
+A good framework featured in CPI training is the COPING ModelSM.
+It’s a tool that can help prepare you for the continued or increased feelings of anxiety as we move into a new school year and will help us to better manage our anxious feelings and behaviours when they arise.

 Get yourself under emotional and physical control before you start any self-reflecting exercise.
 Taking time to center and calm yourself helps you disassociate from strong emotions that may impair your ability to do an honest assessment.

 Reflect on what you experienced over the school year.
 Consider organizing those reflections into two columns: successes and challenges.
 Take your time, allowing yourself to relax to ensure that you remember things accurately.
 Add details, considering any Precipitating Factors (health or mood, time of day, weather, lesson difficulty) that you think may have affected the experience.
 Then look at what you’ve written, or even read it out loud, to give yourself an opportunity to edit or expand upon thoughts.